Interfaces and Tools

 Mesh refinement (AGRIF)

-This software allows for the seamless two-way coupling of nested sub-models within the NEMO framework as long as these are defined on subsets of the original root grid.
-An arbitrary integer ratio of the root horizontal and time resolution has to be chosen which, in practice, does not exceed 5 to guaranty proper coupling.
+This software allows for the seamless two-way coupling of nested sub-models within the NEMO framework (as long as these are defined on subsets of the original root grid).
+An arbitrary integer ratio of the root horizontal and time resolution has to be chosen which should not exceed 5 to guaranty proper coupling.
 If needed, successive embedding can be used to refine the solution even further.

-A simple text-file describing the overall grid hierarchy has to be defined, the user being still free to assign specific namelist parameters, or forcing files do each subset as exactly done for the root model.
+A simple text-file describing the overall grid hierarchy has to be defined, the user is still free to assign specific namelist parameters, or forcing files to each subset, as is done for the root model.
 A specific tool to ensure proper geometric matching of sub-domains is available in the pre-processing package.

-The use of AGRIF is fully compatible the whole NEMO platform : the ocean dynamics, the sea-ice and the passive tracer/biogeochemical (TOP/PISCES) components.
-Grid adaptivity (i.e. the capacity to having moving nests according to a time-varying criterion) is potentially handled by the library, but not allowed yet.
+AGRIF is fully compatible with the whole NEMO platform : the ocean dynamics, the sea-ice and the passive tracer/biogeochemical (TOP/PISCES) components.
+Grid adaptivity (i.e. the capability to have moving nests according to a time-varying criterion) is potentially handled by the library, but not allowed yet.

 More information here.